 What Are the Pros and Cons of Using Topicals?

 Topicals also offer a smoke-free alternative to inhaling dried cannabis, which can come with risks to lung health.
+Additionally, topicals are localized, allowing you to limit the effects to a specific area of your body.

 What to Consider When Shopping for Topicals